$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

 Compared to these baselines, \ours always achieves the best performance on all the top accuracy metrics (except on top-1 accuracy when reaction types are known).
 High top-$k$ accuracies at all different $k$ are desired as they indicate the holistically high ranking positions of the ground truth in the predicted reactions, and thus the capability of models in recovering knowledge from data.
-High top-$k$ accuracies with $k>1$ may signify novel yet plausible reactions, as will be examined later in Section ``Case Study''.
-This is because high top-$k$ ($k>1$) accuracy implies that there might be a few reactions different from the ground truth but are very possible and thus are ranked on top.
-Such reactions may enable novel discoveries.
-From the above two aspects, over all the metrics, \ours and \oursb achieve the overall best performance compared to the three strong \semitb methods.
+High top-$k$ accuracies with $k>1$ may signify plausible reactions {not included in the dataset}, as will be examined later in Section ``Case Study''.
+This is because high top-$k$ ($k>1$) accuracy implies that there might be a few reactions different from the ground truth but are very possible and thus are ranked on top. {Such results may enable the exploration of multiple synthesis routes and may be of synthetic value if specific coupling methods fail or if specific starting materials are unavailable.} From the above two aspects, over all the metrics, \ours and \oursb achieve the overall best performance compared to the three strong \semitb methods.

-\paragraph*{Comparison between \ours and \oursb} \oursb performs slightly better than \ours when the reaction types are unknown, but worse than \ours when the reaction types are known. \oursb integrates synthetically accessible fragments in atom embeddings (Equation~\ref{eqn:enrich} in ``Methods").
+\oursb performs slightly better than \ours when the reaction types are unknown, but worse than \ours when the reaction types are known. \oursb integrates synthetically accessible fragments in atom embeddings (Equation S3 in Supplementary Note 1).
 When the reaction types are unknown, the fragment information provides additional local contexts to atoms, which could facilitate better decisions on reaction center prediction and synthon completion.
 When the reaction types are known, atom embeddings directly integrate the reaction type information in \ours, which may outweigh the contextual information provided by the fragments, and thus \oursb does not achieve additional performance improvement from \ours.